An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Focus on personalization over pure brand value

-- Invest in timeless pieces that will never go out of style.
+- Investment in timeless pieces that don't go out of style

-Different rules apply to European nobility (whether historical or modern), based on discretion, heritage, and long-term relationships .
+For European nobility (whether historical or modern), different rules apply, based on discretion, heritage, and long-term relationships.

-- Budget is secondary – quality and provenance are what count.
+- Budget is secondary – quality and provenance count

 - €2,000-10,000+ for family members and close friends

-- Handwritten cards on handmade paper are mandatory.
+- Handwritten cards on laid paper are obligatory

 - Antiques with documented provenance